sudhirvaghela15/Example_iOS/README.md

 <img width="647" alt="image" src="https://github.com/user-attachments/assets/db9626ef-f4a3-4680-9e93-1cb8385eb40c" />

-<p>In the last screenshots, let’s say we want to introduce a new type of cell with a
+<p>In the abov screenshots, let’s say we want to introduce a new type of cell with a
   completely different layout and functionality.
 With the switch case approach, we would need to modify the existing code, add a new case or else if, and handle the specific logic for the new cell type.
 This not only introduces overhead